-Vinyl sheet flooring is one of the most durable and water-resistant flooring materials that you can install in your home.
-An ideal floor covering for kitchens and bathrooms, vinyl sheet flooring is nearly 100-percent waterproof—a claim that few other floorings can make.
+Vinyl sheet flooring is one of the most durable and water-resistant flooring materials you can install in your home.
+An ideal floor covering for kitchens and bathrooms, vinyl sheet flooring is nearly 100 percent waterproof, which is a claim that few other floorings can make.

 Loose-Lay Vinyl Sheet Floor Installation